Last updated 11/12/2019, as Disney+ is now available!

 - Price will be $6.99 a month

 At least at first, Disney+ will mostly carry Disney’s own content.
-Specifically, the service will focus on family friendly Disney content.
+Specifically, the service will focus on family-friendly Disney content.
+For more mature content, you’ll want Hulu as that’s where Disney will be putting those kinds of shows and movies in the future.

-Details are still emerging, but you can expect to see shows and movies from franchises like Marvel, Star Wars, and many others.
+The library is still growing by the day, but you can expect to see shows and movies from franchises like Marvel, Star Wars, and many others.

 Disney+ Release Date

-We finally know the official Disney+ launch date!
-Disney CEO Bob Iger noted in a April-2019 conference that Disney+ will launch on November 12, 2019.
+Disney CEO Bob Iger first announced in a April-2019 conference that Disney+ will launch on November 12, 2019, and after tons of anticipation, the service is finally here!

-So, in November, Disney+ will be released in the United States.
-The company also plans to roll the service out in Europe and Asia in the coming years.
+So, as of November 12th, Disney+ is available in the United States, Canada, and The Netherlands.
+It will be available in Australia and New Zealand on November 19th.
+The company also plans to roll the service out in Europe and Asia in the coming months and years.

 Disney+ Shows & Movies

-We know for sure that Disney+ will feature tons of family friendly Disney content, including kids movies and shows.
+Disney+ features tons of family friendly Disney content, including kids movies and shows.
 You can also expect plenty of family content from Pixar.

-Popular franchises like Star Wars and Marvel will find their home on Disney+.
+Popular franchises like Star Wars and Marvel also find their home on Disney+.
 This goes for already released content, as well as some future releases.

 According to an interview with Disney CEO, the service will have the following existing content: